niess/python-appimage/docs/src/index.md

     [shebang][SHEBANG], or be reinstalling the corresponding package.

-## Isolating from the user space
+## Isolating from the user environment

 Python AppImages are not isolated from the user space.
 Therefore, by default site packages located under `~/.local` are loaded instead of system ones.
 Note that this is the usual Python runtime behaviour.
 However, it can be conflictual in some cases.

-In order to disable user site packages, one can use the `-s` option of the Python runtime.
-For example, invoking the Python AppImage as {{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents user packages to be loaded.
+In order to disable user site packages, one can use the `-E`, `-s` or `-I` options of the Python runtime.
+For example, invoking the Python AppImage as
+{{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents user packages
+to be loaded.
+The `-E` option disables Python related environment variables.
+In particular, it prevents packages under `PYTHONPATH` to be loaded.
+The `-I` option activates both `-E` and `-s`.

 ## Using a virtual environement